-Today, I’d like to talk about why eating healthy is the start, not a guarantee, of obtaining food nutrients.
+Today, I’d like to talk about why eating healthy is the start, not a guarantee, of vibrant health.
 Say that you’re sitting down to eat a healthy meal.
 I advocate eating what I call fresh food, or food that comes straight from the land or seas.
 Not processed food, which doesn’t come straight from the land or seas.
 Fresh food is packed with the most nutrients, whereas processed food is not.

 So, say you’re sitting down to eat a delicious fresh food meal.
 Perhaps it’s a salad that has salmon, fresh greens, onions, some other vegetables, dressed in olive oil, lemon, and salt and pepper.
 A meal rich in nutrients.
 But how does your body actually obtain the nutrients?

 There are two factors to consider: 1.
 How well your body digests food and 2.
 The health of your intestinal tract.